Anveshpoda/appiness/client/README.md

 ## Description

 This is an Task from Appiness.
 This repository contains all the client side react code.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-All UI components are used from [AntD](https://ant.design/).
+UI/UX components are used from [AntD](https://ant.design/).

 ## Usage